THE OASIS

 2. ADDING HUMANS.
 I think this is a space that would be beautifully “plussed” by having the “People of Discovery Island” as walk-around “streetmosphere,” akin to Hollywood Studios’ Citizens of Hollywood or California Adventure’s Citizens of Buena Vista Street.
 This actually happens during the holidays when puppeteers take to the streets of the island with beautifully-crafted winter animal puppets, but I think it should happen all year round.
 Discovery Island is so textured and so habitable, so I’d love to see the people who inhabit it and the ways they use their craftsmanship to demonstrate the intrinsic value of nature.

 3. RESTORING BOAT SERVICE.
 Probably unsurprisingly, I have revived the park’s water taxis.
 It’s well known that Animal Kingdom opened with a fleet of passenger boats that carried guests between Discovery Island and Asia – and with clever scenes along the waterway serving as “previews” of what each land contained.
 Especially in a park as large as Animal Kingdom, an in-park transportation system made great sense.
-As the story goes, though, Animal Kingdom was so short on rides (it opened with just five, including two that were just for transportation) that guests queued for the “Discovery River Boats” expecting a Jungle Cruise equivalent – not just a shuttle across the park.
+As the story goes, though, Animal Kingdom was so short on rides (it opened with just four, including two that were just for transportation) that guests endured lengthy waits for the “Discovery River Boats” expecting a Jungle Cruise equivalent – not just a shuttle that dropped them off a 4 minute walk from where they’d started.

 In trying to communicate the attraction’s purpose, they were renamed the “Discovery River Taxi.”
 When that still didn’t satisfy, the ride became the “Radio Disney River Cruise.”
 But within 18 months of the park’s opening, the intra-park transit boats were retired entirely.
 My build-out brings it back as the DISCOVERY RIVER FERRY – a name meant to communicate its transportation focus, which will be especially important given the expansions we’re soon to address, which will ultimately yield four stops on this increasingly-needed park-wide transit system.